fraserjohnstone/Musical-Scale-Builder/README.md

 ## The Application

-This application provides musicians with an easy way to find out which musical notes are included in a scale.
+This application provides musicians with an easy way to find out which musical notes are included in any scale.

-The purpose of this README file is to aide the use of this program and is not intended to aide developers or explain the code.
-The code is extensively commented for that purpose and offers very clear explanations at each step in the process.

 More often than not, composers use notes from the common Major and Minor keys, for example, C Major, F# Harmonic Minor, G Major, and so on.